 Why?
 Because it opens up the door to increased security, productivity, innovation,and the ability to truly do more with less.
 That means you can focus on the stuff that matters most: Growing your business.

-No matter your motivations or goals, here are five reasons why businesses of all sizes, industries, and geographies are turning to the cloud.
+Five reasons why businesses of all sizes, industries, and geographies are turning to the cloud.

 1. Unparalleled Security